 Making Staff Redundant

-Pooled cases refer to situations where you are making staff redundant who undertake similar work and have to make a choice between employees.
+Pooled cases refer to situations where you are making staff redundant who undertake similar work and as an employer you have to make a choice between which employees are made redundant.

 In these situations, you need to have a clear, objective redundancy procedure, so as to avoid any discrimination or favouritism.
 This can use internal figures, such as sales reports, to release the least efficient staff.
 A ‘last one in, first one out’ policy can sometimes be adopted but care has to be taken against age discrimination.

-Non-pool redundancy refers to situations where an employee fulfils a unique position within the company.
+Non-pool redundancy refers to situations where an employee fulfils a unique position within the company (so will often be in a ‘pool’ of one).
 Here, employers have to openly discuss possible redundancy with the staff-member, who in turn has the right to defend their position.
-The employer must explore alternatives to redundancy.

 If 20 or more people are being made redundant, then the Secretary of State has to be notified and the company is obliged to open discussions with employees’ representatives as well as the employees individually.
 In discussions with representatives you need to discuss if redundancies are required, the reason for them and timescale – including any alternative options – and outline the process for determining which staff are chosen.

 Where 20 or more jobs are at risk no actual redundancies can be effective for 30 days from the start of the process, or 45 days if more than 100 employees are involved.

 So, why is this a difficult situation for businesses?
 One of the biggest risks is failing to fully carry out the required procedure.
 If you don’t openly discuss the situation with employees and union representatives, or issue a redundancy notice prematurely, then the redundancy itself can be legally challenged – it could also qualify as unfair dismissal.

 Similarly, it is vital companies adopt a clear process for determining which employees are made redundant.
 Otherwise, staff may feel they were chosen through prejudice, leading to further cases of discrimination and unfair dismissal.